S3661949/Team-37/TeamProfileDraft.md

 Esther:
 Career aspect: UX Researcher
-Location:
+Location: City/South East Suburbs
-Flexibility:
+Flexibility: 5 work days
-Variety of work:
-Amount of creativity:
+Variety of work: all types of research and analysis Amount of creativity: medium-high
-Prospects for travel:
+Prospects for travel: Not prefered
 <br/>

 Jonathan: